 Because of the fact that low-carb baking is so different, you need to get to know the ingredients that are most commonly used in recipes like this bread.

 Those items will replace the flours that are made from wheat or other grains.
 The most common ones that I use and most of you will have heard of are almond flour, coconut flour, and psyllium (powdered and husks).

 I use all three of these in this Pecan Pumpkin Bread, so let’s look at them and how they work in this quick bread recipe.

-Mix all of these up and your are ready to bake your amazing fall inspired loaf of Pecan Pumpkin Bread.
+Mix all of these up and you are ready to bake your amazing fall-inspired loaf of Pecan Pumpkin Bread.

 How to make the perfect recipe each time!

-- Let the Bread Cool Completely: Low carb baked goods can be crumbly and super tender when they are hot so it is vital that you allow them to cool completely before cutting into them.
-The the psyllium powder also needs time to finish its job in this bread.
+- Let the Bread Cool Completely: Low-carb baked goods can be crumbly and super tender when they are hot so it is vital that you allow them to cool completely before cutting into them.
+The psyllium powder also needs time to finish its job in this bread.
 As it cools it will make the bread more sturdy and easier to slice.

-- Use Parchment Paper: It is wise to line the loaf pan with parchment paper then spray it with cooking spray the paper if you want the bread to come out easily.
-Of course you can skip this step if you don’t have it on hand.
-But you do need to spray the loaf pan extra well and possibly use a little oat fiber or some type of low carb flower to dust the pan also.
+- Use Parchment Paper: It is wise to line the loaf pan with parchment paper and then spray it with cooking spray paper if you want the bread to come out easily.
+Of course, you can skip this step if you don’t have it on hand.
+But you do need to spray the loaf pan extra well and possibly use a little oat fiber or some type of low-carb flour to dust the pan also.